ak-phyo/automated_thunderbird_sender/README.md

 - there have two files that the script need.

   - maillist.txt : In this case, I have to track which users are clicking.
 So I made with this format (email:tracker).
 You can adjust for your own case.
   - template.html : this is the body message.
-I have to update for some parts of the body message based on the recipient name.
+I have to update for some parts of the body message based on the recipient name and tracking id for some purpose.
 So I implement iteration and replace the string every round. and replace the original value back after the operation is complete.
+And then parsed from the web server log according to the tracking ID as I need.

 - I used some of the thunderbird cli arguments.
 You can read the full documentation here: http://kb.mozillazine.org/Command_line_arguments_-_Thunderbird